rodgues/angular4-sails/README.md

 `ng build --aot --prod`

-It's compile angular in /dist folder
+It compiles the angular files in /dist folder.

 `node app.js` (optional: If you want only Angular, skip this step)

 If you have any errors, see the section "Typical errors" at the bottom of the page

+All done.
+Open your favorite browser to see the project.
+If you are using Node JS as Web Server, you must connect to the address: http://localhost:1337/

 # Development
 `ng serve` -> run angular client http://localhost:4200